microsoft/restler-fuzzer/README.md

 ## What is RESTler?

 RESTler is the *first stateful REST API fuzzing tool* for automatically testing cloud services through their REST APIs and finding security and reliability bugs in these services.
 For a given cloud service with an OpenAPI/Swagger specification, RESTler analyzes its entire specification, and then generates and executes tests that exercise the service through its REST API.

-RESTler intelligently infers producer-consumer dependencies among request types from the Swagger specification; and during testing, it checks for specific bugs and dynamically learns from prior service responses how the service behaves.
+RESTler intelligently infers producer-consumer dependencies among request types from the Swagger specification.
+During testing, it checks for specific classes of bugs and dynamically learns how the service behaves from prior service responses.
 This intelligence allows RESTler to explore deeper service states reachable only through specific request sequences and to find more bugs.

 RESTler is described in these peer-reviewed research papers: